rajeshwarib22/WholesomeBite-UI-UX-project/README.md

 Recipe Discovery: A vast collection of healthy recipes tailored to user preferences.

-Grocery List Generation: Automatically generates grocery lists based on selected recipes.
+Grocery List Generation: Add grocery items based on selected recipes to shopping cart.

-Community Engagement: Users can share recipes, tips, and success stories to foster motivation and accountability.